hweichelt/bachelor_thesis/notes/concepts.md

 	+ Only works If the Unsat Core is not a multi unsatisfiable core!

 ### T5 : Reducing a Multi-Unsat Core to any Minimal Unsat Core
-This task is very similar to [T4 : Reducing an Unsat Core to any Minimal Unsat Core](#t4--reducing-an-unsat-core-to-any-minimal-unsat-core), only that instead of a not multi unsat core we're now dealing with a multi unsat core.
+This task is very similar to [T4 : Reducing an Unsat Core to any Minimal Unsat Core](#t4--reducing-an-unsat-core-to-any-minimal-unsat-core), only that instead of a not multi unsatisfiable core we're now dealing with a multi unsatisfiable core.
 This makes the whole task harder and computationally costlier, but it can be applied way more generally.

 #### Algorithms:
 + `None implemented yet`